 Access to Recovery (ATR) is a government-funded program in Massachusetts that gives adults in early recovery from substance use disorders (SUDs) wider access to a full range of community services that can help them be successful in their recovery.
-ATR operates in four regions: Boston, Springfield/Holyoke, Worcester, and New Bedford.
+ATR operates in five regions: Boston, Springfield/Holyoke, Worcester, Lowell and New Bedford.
 ATR provides services to help participants on the road to recovery.
 The 6-month program supports recovery with five types of services:

 1) Individualized Recovery Coaching

 2) Basic needs purchases (e.g. transportation passes, clothing, hygiene products, government ID cards/driver’s license, cell phones, gym membership, children’s items, etc.)

 3) Career Building Services to help participants explore careers, become more employable, and to find a job.
 ATR participants are able to enroll in job readiness programs and occupational training programs focused on CORI (Criminal Offender Record Information)-friendly jobs.
 Participants can receive Work-Study Benefits (WSBs) of $10 per hour for every session hour they attend during a training program.

 4) Sober Home Service provides eligible ATR participants with up to 5 months of rental assistance in a MASH Certified Sober Home, as well as individualized support through a Recovery Coach to help the individual adjust to this transitional living environment and work towards self-sufficiency.
 Those who qualify for Sober Home services must be current ATR participants.

 5) Care Coordination through an ATR Coordinator to tie all the pieces together.